Otago Peninsula In-Depth Tour & Blue Penguins Pukekura Experience (5 Hours)

 Royal Albatross

-Below, a breeding location exists for New Zealand fur seals, these animals can be seen most of the year on the exposed bedrock or are often seen frolicking in the waters nearby.
+A breeding location exists here for New Zealand fur seals, these animals can be seen most of the year.

 New Zealand Fur Seal